SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpdma/readme.md

 ## About Example Code

-- \ref gpdma_example.c file demonstrates how to use GPDMA peipheral to perform memory-to-memory transfers.
+- [`gpdma_example.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/peripheral/sl_si91x_gpdma/gpdma_example.c) demonstrates how to use GPDMA peripheral to perform memory-to-memory transfers.
 - In this example, the first GPDMA initialization is done in \ref sl_event_handler.c.
 - Then \ref sl_si91x_gpdma_allocate_channel is used to allocate GPDMA_CHANNEL for transfer.
 - After configuring the channel, callbacks are registered using \ref sl_si91x_gpdma_register_callbacks